 - 1.1 Perth and Kinross Council Housing and Community Care Services directly provides, and externally commissions, a range of accommodation and related services.
-In addition the service directly provides and externally commissions a wide range of care and support services to enable individuals requiring services to remain in their home or in a homely setting, living as independently as possible. - 1.2 Charging arrangements are a combination of legislative responsibilities with related implementation guidance and national policy guidance alongside local Perth and Kinross Council policies.

-1.3 This document outlines:

-- Differing types of accommodation, accommodation related care and support services that are liable for charging in Perth and Kinross. - The principles underlying the charging arrangements. - The charges associated with particular services. - How an individual's income is maximised. - What incomes, savings, and capital the Council takes into account when working out how much someone has to contribute towards the cost of the service they receive.
-This is called the financial assessment. - How the Council assesses that income, savings, and capital. - What allowances are made for individuals' circumstances. - What happens if clients can't contribute or won't contribute. - 1.4 The way non-residential care and support services are provided to people will change following the introduction of the Social Care (Self-directed Support) (Scotland) Act 2013 on 10 January 2013.
-A new contributions based policy has been developed (Report No. 13/113) to accommodate the changing nature of the service landscape.
-This policy will supersede sections 4.3 and 13 of this report once implemented on 1 June 2013.
+In addition, the service directly provides and externally commissions a wide range of care and support services to enable individuals requiring services to remain in their home or in a homely setting, living as independently as possible. - 1.2 Charging arrangements are a combination of legislative responsibilities with related implementation guidance, and national policy guidance alongside local Perth and Kinross Council policies. - 1.3 This document outlines: - Differing types of accommodation, and accommodation related care & support services that are liable for charging in Perth and Kinross. - The principles underlying the charging arrangements. - The charges associated with particular services. - How an individual's income is maximised. - What incomes, savings, and capital the Council takes into account when working out how much someone has to contribute towards the cost of the service they receive.
+This is called the financial assessment. - How the Council assesses that income, savings, and capital. - What allowances are made for individuals' circumstances. - What happens if clients can't contribute or won't contribute. - 1.4 The way non-residential care and support services are provided to people will change following the implementation of the Social Care (Self-directed Support) (Scotland) Act 2013 which comes into effect on 1 April 2014.
+A new Contributions Policy was previously approved (Housing and Health Committee Report No. 13/113 refers) to accommodate the changing nature of the service landscape.
+This policy will apply to all new clients in receipt of non-residential care and support services or those whose transitional protections are no longer applicable from 1 February 2014.